The Uber team meticulously crafts its innovative platform using the intricate Uber System Design.

 If you use Uber frequently, you’ve probably run into scenarios when the driver calls to ask where you’re going.
 This is a common occurrence that detracts from the seamless experience that the platform promises.
 Such disruptions, coupled with extended arrival times, can be inconvenient for drivers and riders both.

-Uber has launched a number of attempts to solve these issues after realizing that they must continue to deliver on their promise to provide flawless service.
+Uber has launched several attempts to solve these issues after realizing that it must continue to deliver on its promise of flawless service.

 Uber is committed to rapidly resolving unforeseen events, even though they occasionally arise.
 This ensures that riders continually receive a high-quality service.